Bhupendra Patel takes over as 17th Gujarat CM | Politics

 Patel, who holds a diploma in civil engineering, has served as Ahmedabad municipal councillor and as the chairperson of the Standing Committee of Ahmedabad Municipal Corporation and Ahmedabad Urban Development Authority.
 He is also a trustee at Patidar organisation Vishwa Umiya Foundation.

-Patel has never held a ministerial post, just like Prime Minister Narendra Modi, who was never a minister when he became Gujarat CM 20 years ago.
-Modi was sworn in as CM on October 7, 2001, and became an MLA on February 24, 2002, by winning the Rajkot seat bypoll.
+Patel has never held a ministerial post, just like Modi, who was never a minister when he became Gujarat CM 20 years ago.
+Modi was sworn in as CM on October 7, 2001, and became an MLA on February 24, 2002, by winning a bypoll.

 Patel is considered close to former Gujarat chief minister and present Uttar Pradesh Governor Anandiben Patel.
 His Assembly constituency is part of the Gandhinagar Lok Sabha seat represented by Shah.